CycleVLA: Proactive Self-Correcting Vision-Language-Action Models via Subtask Backtracking and Minimum Bayes Risk Decoding: CycleVLA

 \textbf{VLM as a Failure Predictor and Planner.} With a progress-aware VLA, we use an off-the-shelf VLM to predict failure and plan recovery at subtask boundaries.
-When the VLA-predicted progress reaches $\tau_p$, we query the VLM with synchronized third-person and wrist-mounted camera views, the current subtask, and the subtask list.
-The VLM outputs one of two decisions: transit to the next subtask, or backtrack to the earliest subtask that restores missing preconditions (e.g., if the grasped object drops midway, backtrack to the grasping subtask).
-We include both views so the VLM can leverage global context from the third-person view (e.g., object identity, gripper pose, if the correct subtask is being executed) and fine-grained cues from the wrist view (e.g., gripper alignment with the object, contact quality), outputting Chain-of-Thought reasoning~\cite{Wei0SBIXCLZ22} that fuses evidence from both views.
+When the VLA-predicted progress reaches a threshold $\tau_p \in [0,1]$, we query the VLM with synchronized third-person and wrist-mounted camera views, the current subtask, and the subtask list.
+The VLM outputs a decision: transit to the next subtask, or backtrack to the earliest subtask that restores missing preconditions (e.g., if the grasped object drops midway, backtrack to the grasping subtask).
+We instruct the VLM to fuse global context from the third-person view (e.g., object identity, gripper pose, if the correct subtask is executed) with fine-grained cues from the wrist view (e.g., gripper alignment with the object, contact quality) via Chain-of-Thought reasoning~\cite{Wei0SBIXCLZ22} to decide.

-When backtracking is triggered, we restore the robot state to the beginning of the target subtask by reverse-executing recorded delta actions~\cite{err_du}.
+When backtracking is triggered, we restore the robot configuration to the beginning of the target subtask by reverse-executing recorded delta actions~\cite{err_du}.
+Note that backtracking does not restore the object states; instead, the retried execution relies on the VLA re-perceiving the current scene, so CycleVLA works in real settings where the environment does not reset and errors, once they occur, must be corrected.

-\textbf{Sampling Actions and Ranking via MBR.} After backtracking restores a valid subtask precondition, the VLA retries the subtask from the same start state.
+\textbf{Sampling Actions and Ranking via MBR.} After backtracking restores a valid subtask precondition, the VLA retries the subtask from the same robot configuration.
 We apply test-time scaling by sampling multiple action chunk hypotheses and selecting a consensus one via MBR decoding~\cite{KumarB04}.
 From current observation $o_t$ and subtask $g_k$, we draw $N$ hypotheses $\mathcal{A}=\{a^{(1)}_{t:t+H-1},\dots,a^{(N)}_{t:t+H-1}\}$ from the stochastic policy $\pi_\theta(\cdot\mid o_t,g_k)$.

 MBR selects the hypothesis that minimizes the expected risk under the policy distribution.
-Let $d(\cdot, \cdot)$ denote the distance between two action chunks, MBR chooses:
+Let $d(\cdot, \cdot)$ denote the distance between two action chunks.
+MBR chooses:

 We approximate the expectation via Monte Carlo using the hypothesis set $\mathcal{A}$ sampled from the policy $\pi_\theta(\cdot \mid o_t, g_k)$: